*This post may contain affiliate links. Please see my disclosure for more details!*

 Individual chocolate swirl meringues, perfect for an easy dessert!

 This post has been sponsored by Bacofoil® – all opinions and words are my own.

 However, when I am then trying to create a dessert to satisfy all cravings, it can get really very difficult!
-I love making a dessert for when my roommate and myself go round my parents for dinner as my Mum usually makes a DELICIOUS Dinner, and making dessert is the least I can do.
-As my Dad, however, is the one to not be the biggest fan of chocolate, I do struggle.
+I love making a dessert for when I go round my parents for dinner as my mum usually makes a DELICIOUS dinner, and making dessert is the least I can do.
+As my dad, however, is the one to not be the biggest fan of chocolate, I do struggle.

 Some people are a little scared of making meringue, but it is honestly a lot easier if you have a super clean bowl, a clean whisk, and egg whites with absolutely no egg yolk in.
 This sounds a bit much already, but make sure you wipe your bowl clean (sometimes I rub a bit of lemon around to clean it, and then wipe down), make sure whatever whisk you use is super clean, and carefully separate your egg whites into a different bowl so that if you make a mistake, you can easily rectify the situation.

 Another thing that helps is if you have a good surface to bake the meringues on to.
 There have been so many times when I have baked a perfect meringue, but it has stuck to the tray or baking paper.
 This is where the wonderful sponsorship of this post comes in – the Bacofoil® non-stick baking paper.
 Quite often something like meringue can get a little bit stuck after baking, but using this delightful Bacofoil® paper is insane, as it has a unique textured surface to purposely help prevent any sticking issues.

 The Bacofoil® non-stick baking paper has a dimpled surface, which looks like lots of little tiny bumps, and it makes it a lot easier to use compared to your standard non-stick baking parchment.